-To help you better understand your venous insufficiency, we’ve compiled an extensive gallery of venous insufficiency pictures and sorted them from least severe (spider and reticular veins) to chronic venous insufficiency (skin changes and ulceration).
-This gallery serves as a visual model of venous insufficiency progression, while also shedding light on the different ways that vein disease can present on different parts of the legs.
+We’ve compiled venous insufficiency pictures too help you better understand your venous insufficiency.
+See our extensive picture gallery of venous insufficiency pictures and sorted them from least severe (spider and reticular veins) to chronic venous insufficiency pictures (skin changes and ulceration).
+This picture gallery serves as a visual model of venous insufficiency progression, while also shedding light on the different ways that vein disease can present on different parts of the legs.
 We provide more explanation on the different visual features of venous insufficiency in more detail below the gallery.

 Vein Screening in Los Angeles

 Though they’re distinct, we sometimes talk about spider veins and reticular veins interchangeably.
 To clarify the difference, spider veins (also called “telangiectasia”) are actually widened venules, whereas reticular veins are small rope-like veins.
 Both spider veins and reticular veins are visible on the surface of the skin, as demonstrated in the venous insufficiency pictures above.